DuncanMacKirik/IronAssaultVideoPlayer/README.md

 In order to be able to compile for non-Windows target, check that the USE_WIN32_APIS define is not set, so the app uses a TMediaPlayer component for audio playback.
 When only Windows support is needed, it's better to enable this conditional define, because it uses more efficient Win32 API and plays audio directly from memory, without using temp files.

 ### NOTE 2
-In order to be able to hear audio on Linux without crashing, you must have VLC installed (it is a requirement of TMediaPlayer).
+In order to be able to hear audio on Linux without crashing, you must have VLC installed (it is a requirement of the TMediaPlayer component).

 ## So, how are the videos stored?
 Nothing tricky, compared to other titles with their own video codecs, tricky compression schemes and so on.
 But still it took some time figuring it out.